User Management

 What happens to their work if I remove a user?
 All transactions and records remain.
 The user just can’t access them anymore.

 Can I temporarily disable someone?
 Not directly.
-Remove them and re-invite later, or change to Viewer to limit access.
+Remove them and re-invite later, or re-invite them as a Viewer to limit access.

 How do I make someone else the primary Admin?
 All Admins have equal authority.
 Ensure the right people have Admin access; there’s no “owner” designation.